Southeast Neighborhood Library

 The Southeast Neighborhood Library is a branch of the District of Columbia Public Library in the Capitol Hill neighborhood of Washington, D.C.
 It is located at 403 7th Street SE.

-Designed by architect Edward Lippincott Tilton in the neoclassical style, it opened in 1922 and is one of three Carnegie libraries in Washington.
+Designed by architect Edward Lippincott Tilton in the Neoclassical style, it opened in 1922 and is one of three Carnegie-funded neighborhood libraries in Washington.
 The building was listed on the National Register of Historic Places in 2021.

 Renovation

 As of 2019, the city planned a $23.5 million renovation of the library starting in 2021.
-In 2023, it was announced that the library would close until at least through 2026 as part of the ongoing renevation.
+In 2023, it was announced that the library would close until at least through 2026 as part of the ongoing renovation.
+The library reopened in September 2026 after the renovation, which ultimately cost $41 million, was completed.
+The project doubled the building's footprint, mostly through belowground construction, and added a fully accessible entrance.

+The new accessible entrance of the Southeast Neighborhood Library.

+The interior on the top floor of the library, which was renovated to increase the amount of natural light inside.

+The new children's room on the basement level.